mbolgheather/gates-of-hell/README.md

 ### They Know

-Strange how many locals here do not care, and language where a word is spoken a sound untrue, be-less you, re-tire-ment, very mis-con-screwed; a morbidity of corruption.
+Strange how many locals here do not care, and language where a word is spoken a sound untrue, be-less you, re-tire-ment, very mis-con-strue[skrewd]; a morbidity of corruption.

+2016-12-16